 Je ne connais pas la syntaxe correcte pour cela, comment utiliser un bloc de code dans catchError?

-catchError(self.timelineDates = self.budgetTestService.getBudgetDates(self.startDate, self.finishDate)
+.pipe( catchError(self.timelineDates = self.budgetTestService.getBudgetDates(self.startDate, self.finishDate) // more code... ) )

 Je veux donc utiliser quelque chose comme ça où je peux attribuer un valeur à timelineDates.